-For context; the interviewers were Alex Zawadzki , the creative producer for the project, Jamie Holman who lived in Blackburn and was a teenager during this era; and Joe Fossard who was significantly involved in the organising of events with his expertise with sound systems.
-He still works as a professional sound engineer and occasionally you will hear moments of conversation, where interviewees reference these two interviewers.
+For context; the interviewers were Alex Zawadzki , the creative producer for the project, Jamie Holman who lived in Blackburn and was a teenager during this era and Joe Fossard who was significantly involved in the organising of events with his expertise with sound systems.
+He still works as a professional sound engineer and occasionally you will hear moments of conversation, where interviewees reference the latter two interviewers.

 We hope this website creates a future archive for researchers to use, and contributes to our understanding of the cultural heritage of Blackburn, and East Lancashire.
 We ask that you credit Acid House Flashback when using the materials here; whilst naming the interviewee in any used quotes, and crediting anyone referenced when clicking on the images or archival documents found here.